BryanWilhite/Blog/presentation/entry/2014/2014-06-27-greg-young-on-ddd-and-other-tweeted-links.md

   "isActive": true,
   "sortOrdinal": 0,
   "clientId": "2014-06-27-greg-young-on-ddd-and-other-tweeted-links",
-  "tag": "{\r\n  \"extract\": \"Greg Young on DDD @ E-VAN 09 Feb 2009 on Vimeo http://t.co/Q8PGaavi2O #DDD  In case you missed it the Domain-Driven Design Fundamentals course that @ardalis &amp; I created is now on @pluralsight! http://t.co/fQWsAPX4bX  not enjoying the docs on RichEdit...\"\r\n}"
+  "tag": "{\r\n  \"extract\": \"Greg Young on DDD @ E-VAN 09 Feb 2009 on Vimeo http://t.co/Q8PGaavi2O #DDD  In case you missed it the Domain-Driven Design Fundamentals course that @ardalis & I created is now on @pluralsight! http://t.co/fQWsAPX4bX  not enjoying the docs on RichEdit...\"\r\n}"
 }
 ---